alirezadir/Machine-Learning-Interviews/ml-system-design.md

    - Do we need ML to solve this problem?
    -   Trade off between impact and cost
         -   Costs: Data collection, data annotation, compute
-        - if Yes, go to the next topic.
+        - if Yes, we choose an ML system to design.
 If No, follow a general system design flow.
 ## 2. Metrics (Offline and Online)
+  - Offline metrics
     - Accuracy metrics:
       - imbalanced data?
     - Latency
     - Problem specific metric (e.g. CTR)
+  - Online metrics

 ## 3. MVP Logic and Architectural Components
    - Model based vs rule based logic